otrack/cloud-computing-infrastructures/transactions/README.md

 **[Q51]** Now let's add data replication for fault tolerance.
 Deploy additional Cassandra nodes to create a cluster.

-Deploy two more Cassandra nodes (cassandra-2 and cassandra-3):
+For instance, we may add the nodes cassandra-2 and cassandra-3 as follows:

     kubectl apply -f cassandra-2.yaml
     kubectl apply -f cassandra-3.yaml